contrapunctus-1/chronometrist/README.md

 4. Show date in the day field too.

 ### Miscellaneous
-1. README - add images
+1. README - add images, link to a Jabber webclient
 2. Document API somewhere (list of functions, their argument lists, and outputs)

 ## Contact